People's Party – Reformists: History

-Election history
+Election results

 Ahead of the 2015 parliamentary election the party formed a coalition, "Successful Croatia", with the centre-left Forward Croatia-Progressive Alliance.
 In the 2015 election, the party won one seat in the Croatian Parliament in the III electoral district, held by Radimir Čačić. Čačić voted in favor of approving Cabinet of Tihomir Orešković.
 Party participated at the 2016 extraordinary parliamentary election as part of the For Prime Minister Coalition led by Mayor of Zagreb Milan Bandić, and eventually won 1 seat.
 NS-R voted in favor of approving Cabinet of Andrej Plenković.
 At the 2017 local elections, Radimir Čačić was elected prefect of Varaždin County and Darinko Dumbović mayor of Petrinja.
 NS-R also entered many county, city, and municipal councils, mostly in Northern Croatia.

 Presidential

 The following is a list of presidential candidates who were endorsed by NS-R.

 Legislative

 The following is a summary of the party's results in legislative elections for the Croatian parliament.
 The "total votes" and "percentage" columns include sums of votes won by pre-election coalitions NS-R had been part of.